aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

 **Severity: High**

 - Confidentiality: Loss of confidentiality will result in possible national security concerns.
-(Depending on the secuirty clearance required for access.)
+(Depending on the security clearance required for access.)

 - Availability: Loss of availability is a national security concern.